Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 On July 10th 2018, de Valence tweeted that Bernstein should go through "[Title IX training](https://web.archive.org/web/20180711093649/https:/twitter.com/hdevalence/status/1016904825269702656?lang=en)," referencing a [U.S. federal civil rights statute](https://web.archive.org/web/20180703171920/https://www2.ed.gov/about/offices/list/ocr/docs/tix_dis.html) which requires educational institutions to investigate and resolve complaints of sexual discrimination and harassment, or risk losing access to federal funds.
 While he is subject to Title IX as a research professor at the [**University of Illionis at Chicago** (UIC)](https://web.archive.org/web/20180711163656/https://www.cs.uic.edu/k-teacher/daniel-j-bernsteinphd/), that [process](https://web.archive.org/web/20180711164747/https://oae.uic.edu/sexual-misconduct/title-ix/) is not internationally applicable to his position or incidents at Eindhoven.

+In November 2019, de Valence claimed that Appelbaum was "[pretending to do a phd](https://archive.is/Qoexg)."

 #### Chelsea Komlo

 > [River](https://archive.is/0jbVl): "I didn't know until very recently that nonconsensual sex, by a friend, is rape" ([February 2nd, 2016](https://archive.is/tsKaK#selection-647.0-649.0)).